Why Growth Requires Struggle

-But I also got a lot of questions about pain, trauma, challenge, and struggle.
+I get a lot of reader questions about pain, trauma, challenge, and struggle.
 Most of these questions were some variation of, “Is there such a thing as being exposed to too much pain?” or “Are there situations where pain and struggle aren’t helpful but only hurtful?” or “What about trauma?
 Clearly trauma is a thing.”

 These are all great questions.
-And for this month’s newsletter, I’m going to knock them all out with a deep dive into the psychology of pain, trauma, healing, and building resilience.
+And in this article, I’m going to knock them all out with a deep dive into the psychology of pain, trauma, healing, and building resilience.
 In the words of the great Tom Brady: let’s fucking go.

 Table of Contents